 Fico 08 and Fico 04 do not give any special treatment for medical collections.
 Therefore, a medical collection will affect your credit score just like any other collection.

 So, to sum it up, based on the scoring models currently in use by most lenders, medical collections will affect your credit score just like any other collection mark.
 But you do have the 180 day grace period before it can get reported on your credit report.
-In this 180 day period make sure to negotiate a fair settlement with the collector.
+In this 180 day period make sure to either have your insurance pay the bill or at least negotiate a fair settlement with the collector.
 Often, the collector will be willing to settle for pennies to the dollar.

 When dealing with any collection agency, it is important for you to know your rights.
 Read more about your rights under the FDCPA and NYC collection laws, here.

 Thanks for being with us!

 I want more credit .
 And the best credit score then I can get